 Chief Information Bureau

 The POWs on the detail worked at constructing a northeast to the southwest runway.
 The workday for the POWs was from 8:00 A.M. until Noon and 1:00 P.M. until 5:00 P.M.
 When they arrived at the airfield they were divided into two groups which alternated between working for an hour while the other and resting for an hour.
 It is known that lack of food made it hard for the POWs to do the work.
-It was made worse by the brutal treatment by the guards.
+It was made worse by the brutal treatment shown to them by the guards.
 All work was done with picks and shovels.
 Large rocks that had to be removed were broken apart with picks.
 They also carried 50-pound bags of cement to where the runway was being built.
 Since a base was needed, the POWs also worked in a gravel pit.

 After two POWs planned to escape and were caught, machine guns were set up around the perimeter of the POW compound.
 The POWs also were put into Blood Brother groups.
 Two other POWs did escape but the Japanese did not kill the other eight men in their group.
 They put them on hard labor and cut their rations.